giacomov/arxiv-sanity-bot/README.md

 This repository contains the code for `arxiv-sanity-bot`, a system that:

-1. takes the most recent papers from [arxiv-sanity](https://arxiv-sanity-lite.com)
+1. takes the most recent AI/ML papers from [arxiv](https://arxiv.org)
 2. ranks them by [Altmetric score](https://api.altmetric.com/docs/call_arxiv.html)
 3. selects the 10 with the highest score
 4. sends them to ChatGPT for summarization using the [OpenAI API](https://platform.openai.com/docs/introduction)
+5. Extract the first image of the paper
-5. posts the results to [Twitter](https://twitter.com/arxivsanitybot) using [tweepy](https://www.tweepy.org/)
+6. posts the results to [Twitter](https://twitter.com/arxivsanitybot) using [tweepy](https://www.tweepy.org/)

-Clicking on the shortened URL in the tweet takes you to the arxiv-sanity page, that lists not only the abstract and the link to that paper, but also all similar papers.
+Clicking on the shortened URL in the tweet takes you to the arxiv page.

 If you don't use Twitter, you can also find the same tweets posted on [LinkedIn](https://www.linkedin.com/company/arxiv-sanity-bot/)

 ## How it works

 The code runs periodically as a [Github action](https://github.com/giacomov/arxiv-sanity-bot/blob/main/.github/workflows/run-arxiv-sanity-bot.yml) (so it runs on free compute here on Github).
-It fetches the last few pages from [arxiv-sanity](https://arxiv-sanity-lite.com), parses all the papers contained there extracting title, abstract and arxiv number, then sends the arxiv numbers to Altmetrics to collect the Altmetric score.
+It fetches the last papers from [arxiv](https://arxiv.org), parses all the papers contained there extracting title, abstract and arxiv number, then sends the arxiv numbers to Altmetrics to collect the Altmetric score.
 After putting everything together in a pandas DataFrame, it sorts it by score, then sends the first results to ChatGPT for summarization using the OpenAI API.
-Each result is concatenated with a shortened version of its Arxiv-sanity link and then posted on Twitter.
+It then extracts the first image of the paper (if it exists).
+Each result is concatenated with a shortened version of its Arxiv-sanity link and then posted on Twitter, with the first image of the paper attached.

 ### Notes